TimKam/vscode-vale/CONTRIBUTING.md

 4. Run `yarn run vsce list-publishers` if you are unsure whether a publisher is set up.
 If there is none see below before continuing.
 5. Run `yarn publish`.
-6. Bump `package.json` to a pre-release version, `git commit` and then push all changes.
+6. Bump `package.json` to a pre-release version `x.y.z-dev`, `git commit` and then push all changes.

 If you have no publisher setup: